 A wide social rift is occurring, in Poland and beyond, between metropolises and towns

 It is no wonder then, that nowhere in the world have large cities supported this great shift.
 Neither Ankara nor Istanbul supported Recep Tayyip Erdogan in his referendum.
 Paris gave Marine Le Pen only a measly percentage in the elections.
-Budapest is dissatisfied with Victor Orbán.
+Budapest is dissatisfied with Viktor Orbán.
 London did not support Brexit (and now has a Muslim mayor running the city), and xenophobic parties gain little traction in large Dutch or Austrian cities.
 The situation in metropolitan areas in the USA is similar.
 Back in Poland, big cities are still ramparts of the opposition.

 However, the situation in Polish cities is made more difficult by the fact that, when compared to their Western counterparts, they stand on worse footing as far as civilisational, social and cultural development are concerned.
 The more than 300-year degradation of the Polish city, caused by the anti-urban economic policies of the gentry, have only begun to be reversed in the last decades – perhaps even decade.
 Additionally, the crooked and commercial ‘progress’ brought on by neoliberalism has impeded, and continues to do so, the creation of urban communities, the development of cities’ individual identities or urban patriotism, and has stymied urban democracy.